OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/04-cornucopia.md

 This is designed so that agile development teams can identify weaknesses in web applications and then record remediations or requirements.

-Cornucopia comes with the cards in various suits that cover the various security domains:
+There are three versions of the Cornucopia deck of threat modeling cards:

+* Website App Edition
+* Mobile App Edition
+* Enterprise App Edition

+The decks come with different suits according to the application, and always contain a 'Cornucopia' suit.

+There is no one 'right' way to play Cornucopia but there is a suggested [set of rules][cornucopia-play] to start the game off.
+Cornucopia provides a [score sheet][cornucopia-score] to help keep track of the game session and to record outcomes.

+#### Website App Edition

+Each card in the Website App deck describes a common error or anti-pattern that allows systems to be vulnerable to attack.
+Vulnerabilities are arranged in domains as five key suits, with the additional Cornucopia suit ranging across domains:

-* Data validation and encoding
+* Data Validation and Encoding
 * Authentication
-* Session management
+* Session Management
 * Authorization
 * Cryptography
 * Cornucopia

-There is no one 'right' way to play Cornucopia but there is a suggested [set of rules][cornucopia-play] to start the game off.
-Cornucopia provides a [score sheet][cornucopia-score] to help keep track of the game session and to record outcomes.

-To provide context each card in the Cornucopia deck references other OWASP projects:
+To provide context the Cornucopia Website App cards reference other projects:

-* Application Security Verification Standard ([ASVS][asvs])
+* OWASP Application Security Verification Standard ([ASVS][asvs])
-* Secure Coding Practices ([SCP][scp-v21]]) Quick Reference Guide
+* OWASP Secure Coding Practices ([SCP][scp-v21]]) quick reference guide
-* [AppSensor][appsensor]
+* OWASP [AppSensor][appsensor]
+* Mitre's Common Attack Pattern Enumeration and Classification ([CAPEC][capec])
+* [SAFEcode][safecode]

-The SCP reference guide has now been incorporated into part of the [Developer Guide](../02-web-app-checklist/toc.md) itself.
+The SCP quick reference guide has now been incorporated as part of this [Developer Guide](../02-web-app-checklist/toc.md).

+#### Mobile App Edition

+Similarly to the website application deck, the mobile application deck has five domains/suits, with Cornucopia cross domain:

+* Platform and Code
+* Authentication and Authorization
+* Network and Storage
+* Resilience
+* Cryptography
+* Cornucopia

+To provide context the Cornucopia Mobile App cards reference other projects:

+* OWASP Mobile Application Security Verification Standard ([MASVS][masvs])
+* OWASP Mobile Application Security Testing Guide ([MASTG][mastg])
+* Mitre's Common Attack Pattern Enumeration and Classification ([CAPEC][capec])
+* [SAFEcode][safecode]

+#### Ecommerce Website Edition

+This is the original Cornucopia deck and has the same domains/suits, including the Cornucopia cross domain suit, as the Website App Edition.
+Some of the vulnerabilities are specific to Ecommerce, and it references the same projects.

 #### Why use it?